-Dr. Rosina Connelly, assistant professor of pediatrics at the University of South Alabama College of Medicine and a pediatrician with USA Physicians Group, said communication between health care providers and patients is a big aspect of positive health outcomes.
+Dr. Rosina Connelly, associate professor of pediatrics at the University of South Alabama College of Medicine and a pediatrician with USA Physicians Group, said communication between health care providers and patients is a big aspect of positive health outcomes.

 Studies have shown that positive interactions during a health care visit lead to patients being more likely to connect with providers, follow advice and participate in their own care.

 “The bottom line is that it is very important for both patients and health care providers to learn how to better communicate with each other in order to make the most of a health encounter,” she said.

 Health literacy, or the ability to obtain, process, and understand basic health information and services needed to make appropriate health decisions, is a very important element when it comes to effective doctor-patient communication.